Recognition of the Holodomor as Genocide

 Raphael Lemkin, the author of the word “genocide” and initiator of the Genocide Convention, called the destruction of the Ukrainian nation “a classic example of the genocide”.
 In accordance with the UN Convention, Lemkin considered the following items as an integral part of the genocide against Ukrainians: starvation of Ukrainian farmers, extermination of Ukrainian intelligentsia and elimination of the Ukrainian Autocephalous Orthodox Church.

-In Ukraine, the first legal act which qualified the crime as genocide was the Law “On the Holodomor of 1932–1933 in Ukraine”, passed by the Parliament on November 28, 2006.
+The first legal act in Ukraine which qualified the crime as genocide was the Law “On the Holodomor of 1932–1933 in Ukraine”, passed by the Parliament on November 28, 2006.
 Article 1 of this document states: “The Holodomor of 1932–1933 in Ukraine is an act of genocide of the Ukrainian people.”
 The law became a political and legal basis for large-scale official investigation of the 1932–1933 crime of genocide in Ukraine.

 The criminal case initiated by the Security Service of Ukraine was guided by standards of both national legislation and the international treaties (especially Art.
 9 of the Constitution of Ukraine and Art.
 3 of the Criminal Code are part of criminal law.